Authorities5 min read1 of 6

 Overview

-Your life is ruled by your emotions, and your purpose in life is to handle and master them.
-No matter what other centers are defined in your Human Design chart, the Emotional center will always be the one that governs your decision-making process.
+Your life is ruled by your emotions, and your work is to handle and master them.
+Whatever else is defined in your chart, the Emotional center is the one that governs how you decide.

-Have you ever agreed to do something one day, only to wake up the next morning feeling regretful because you're absolutely not in the mood anymore?
-Or how about making a fundamental switch in direction, only to regret your haste days, weeks, or months down the line?
-Rash decisions tend to be attached to some emotional expectation of hope or fear about how things will turn out.
-Heightened emotions, therefore, paint a misleading outcome and cannot be reliably followed.
+Have you ever agreed to something one day and woken up the next regretting it because the mood has passed?
+Or changed direction fast, only to regret the haste weeks or months later?
+Rash decisions ride on an emotional expectation of hope or fear about how things will turn out, so heightened emotions paint a misleading picture and can't be trusted.

 Emotional clarity is when something feels right - the most peaceful, natural thing in the world.
-It is a clarity that resonates throughout your entire being, and you know that you're on the right track.
-It's a feeling that you can't intellectualize, but you can feel it deep in your bones.
+It resonates through your whole being, and you know you're on track.
+You can't intellectualize it, but you feel it in your bones.

-Sometimes this process requires enormous patience in a life that can seem hurried and urgent.
-But remember, seeking clarity is your responsibility, and crystal clarity to the point of absolute knowing is your authority.
-Stability can be carried within you, no matter how wild the emotional waves become.
+This can demand real patience in a life that feels hurried and urgent.
+Seeking clarity is your responsibility; clarity to the point of absolute knowing is your authority.
+You can carry that stability within you no matter how wild the waves get.

-If you have both the Emotions and Spleen defined in your Human Design chart, you may be aware of instantaneous alerts within you, coming from the Spleen.
-However, it's essential to wait and seek emotional clarity before making any decisions.
-Sit with your senses and "feel them out" until everything becomes clear.
-Only then can you make a decision that aligns with your emotional truth.
+If both the Emotions and the Spleen are defined in your chart, you may notice instantaneous alerts from the Spleen.
+Still, wait and seek emotional clarity first.
+Sit with your senses and feel them out until everything is clear, then decide from your emotional truth.

 Practical Tips for Daily Life

-The most important practice for Emotional Authority is to never make major decisions in the heat of the moment.
-Give yourself at least a full emotional wave cycle — typically 24 to 72 hours — before committing to anything significant.
-During this waiting period, notice how your feelings about the decision shift from high to low and back again.
+The core practice for Emotional Authority is to never make major decisions in the heat of the moment.
+Give yourself at least a full emotional wave cycle - typically 24 to 72 hours - before committing to anything significant, and notice how your feelings about the choice shift from high to low and back.

-Keep a decision journal where you track how you feel about pending choices at different times of day and across several days.
-Look for a sense of calm clarity that emerges when the emotional wave has run its course.
-This clarity won't be 100% certainty — for Emotional Authority, there is no absolute truth in the moment — but you'll reach a point where you feel 'clear enough' to act.
+Keep a decision journal.
+Track how you feel about pending choices at different times of day and over several days, and watch for the calm that appears once the wave has run its course.
+This won't be total certainty - for Emotional Authority there is no absolute truth in the moment - but you'll reach a point where you feel clear enough to act.

-Practice saying 'Let me sleep on it' or 'I'll get back to you' as a default response.
-Build this buffer into your life so that impulsive commitments become rare.
-When others pressure you for immediate answers, remember that a delayed correct decision always serves you better than a fast wrong one.
+Make 'Let me sleep on it' or 'I'll get back to you' your default answer.
+Build that buffer into your life so impulsive commitments become rare.
+When people push for an instant reply, remember that a delayed right decision serves you better than a fast wrong one.

 Common Mistakes to Avoid

-If there's one trap Emotional Authority falls into again and again, it's saying 'yes' too quickly when riding an emotional high.
-The excitement and enthusiasm at the peak of a wave can feel like absolute certainty, but it's actually just one point on the cycle.
-Equally dangerous is making permanent decisions during an emotional low, when everything feels hopeless or uninspiring.
+The trap Emotional Authority falls into most is saying 'yes' too fast on an emotional high.
+The excitement at the peak of a wave feels like certainty, but it's only one point on the cycle.
+Making permanent decisions during a low, when everything looks hopeless, is just as risky.

-Another common pitfall is trying to rationalize emotions away.
-Your mind might construct logical arguments for or against a decision, but for Emotional Authority, the mind is never the reliable decision-maker.
-The emotional wave must be honored first.
+Another pitfall is rationalizing your emotions away.
+Your mind can build a logical case for or against a choice, but for Emotional Authority the mind is never the reliable decision-maker - the wave comes first.

-Many people with this authority also make the mistake of suppressing their emotions to appear stable or rational.
-This disconnects them from their primary navigation tool.
-Your emotions aren't problems to solve — they're your guidance system.
+Many people with this authority also suppress their emotions to seem stable or rational, which cuts them off from their main navigation tool.
+Your emotions aren't problems to solve; they're your guidance system.

 Your Authority in Relationships

 In romantic relationships, Emotional Authority brings both depth and complexity.
-Your emotional wave profoundly affects how you experience love — you can feel utterly devoted to your partner one moment and emotionally distant the next.
-This isn't fickleness; it's the natural rhythm of your emotional system.
+Your wave shapes how you experience love - devoted to your partner one moment, distant the next.
+That's not fickleness; it's the natural rhythm of your emotional system.

-The key to healthy relationships with Emotional Authority is communicating your wave to your partner.
-Help them understand that your changing moods aren't about them — they're about your internal process.
-When you're on a high, enjoy the closeness without making sweeping promises.
-When you're on a low, resist the urge to end things or create drama.
+The key is to tell your partner about your wave.
+Help them see that your shifting moods aren't about them but about your own process.
+On a high, enjoy the closeness without making sweeping promises.
+On a low, resist the urge to end things or stir up drama.

-Never enter a committed relationship or make major relationship decisions (moving in, engagement, breakups) during an emotional extreme.
-Wait for clarity to emerge over days.
-The right partner for you will respect your need for processing time.
+Never commit to a relationship or make big relationship decisions - moving in, engagement, a breakup - during an emotional extreme.
+Let clarity form over days.
+The right partner will respect your need for that processing time.

-Your emotional depth is also your greatest gift in love.
-You experience intimacy, connection, and passion more richly than most.
-When you honor your wave and choose partners who appreciate this depth, your relationships can be extraordinarily fulfilling and transformative.
+Your emotional depth is also what you bring to love.
+You feel intimacy, connection, and passion more richly than most, and when you honor your wave and choose partners who value that depth, your relationships can be genuinely fulfilling.

 Frequently Asked Questions